 Etsin enables you to find research datasets from all fields of science.
-Etsin contains information about the datasets and metadata in the national Finnish Fairdata services.
-We also currently harvest information from the Language Bank of Finland, the Finnish Social Science Data archive and the Finnish Environmental Institute, and new sources will be included.
+Etsin contains information about the datasets and metadata created in the Fairdata services.
+We also show datasets from

 The published metadata on the dataset is open to everyone.
-The data owner decides how the underlying research data can be accessed and by whom.
-Etsin works independently of actual data storage location and contains no research datasets.
+The data owner decides how the actual research data can be accessed and by whom.
 Datasets can be described and published through the Qvain service.

-Etsin is located at https://etsin.fairdata.fi and can be used free of charge with a browser.
-Etsin uses data from the national research data metadata hub.
-Dataset information includes, for example, its subject, language, author, owner and how it is licensed for reuse.
+Dataset information in Etsin includes, for example, dataset title, language, author, owner and how it is licensed for reuse.
 All users are free to browse and read the metadata with a browser.
 Based on metadata, users can first search for datasets and then evaluate the suitability for their own needs.

 Etsin works independently of the actual data storage location, but includes information on the storage location and usage rights.
 Etsin provides download links when possible, links to landing pages of harvested metadata sets, links to the rights entitlement system and a contact form.